By the nature of this trope, expect spoilers.

 - In Danny Phantom, Danny and his father fail to change the filters on the ecto-filtrator as recommended, with disastrous consequences...that turn out to be a computer simulation of what happens to the ecto-filtrator if you don't change the filters on it as recommended.
 When Danny asks why his father has this computer simulation, Jack replies that it's to remind Danny how important it is to change the filters on the ecto-filtrator.

 - In one episode of Foster's Home for Imaginary Friends Bloo offends a huge friend and is challanged to a fight.
 After exhausting every possible method of getting out of it, Mac frantically tells him to run far away.
-Cue montage of Bloo running away, being driven in a taxi and getting on a plane which flies away... which occurs in a thought bubble that Bloo looks into saying "Yeah, that's what I should do".
+Cue montage of Bloo running away, being driven in a taxi, driving a boat, riding a motorcycle and getting on a plane which flies away... which occurs in a thought bubble that Bloo looks into saying "Yeah, that's what I should do."

 - It's been mentioned elsewhere, but in Justice League Unlimited, B-villain Milo's Corrupt Corporate Executive bosses screw him over once too often, so in a rage, he pulls out a massive gun and terminates them one after another until all are dead... and then we cut back to reality.

-- The exact same thing was done AND lampshaded in the Family Guy episodes "Stewie Kills Lois" and "Lois Kills Stewie".
+- Lampshaded in the episodes "Stewie Kills Lois" and "Lois Kills Stewie".
 When Peter and Lois go on a cruise without Stewie, Stewie then uses a virtual reality program to see what it would have been like if he had killed Lois in revenge.

 - Phineas and Ferb:

 - In the opening of "Out to Launch", Candace works up the nerve to ask Jeremy out to a dance.
-He turns her down, and starts laughing at her.
-Everyone in the food court, and eventually all of Danville, starts laughing at her too.
-Then the Earth explodes, and... we cut to Candace telling her friend Stacy that's why she can't ask Jeremy to go to the dance with her.
+In an uncharacteristically sneering tone, he turns her down and then starts laughing at her.
+Everyone in the food court, and eventually all of Danville, starts laughing at her, too.
+Then the Earth explodes, and we cut to Candace telling her friend Stacy that that's why she can't ask Jeremy to the dance.

-- In "Isabella and the Temple of Sap", when Isabella asks Phineas "What'cha doin'?", he sudden confesses his love for Isabella.
+- In "Isabella and the Temple of Sap," when Isabella asks Phineas "What'cha doin'?", he sudden confesses his love for Isabella.
 Then he turns into a centaur (for some reason - a play on All Girls Like Ponies perhaps?), Isabella jumps on his back and they ride away together.
 Turns out she was just daydreaming, and she didn't even hear his real response.
-Apparently, she's done this often enough that her fellow Fireside Girls have a nickname for it: "Phineas-Land".
+Apparently, she and her fellow Fireside Girls refer to this as her going to "Phineas-Land."

 - In "Summer Belongs To You!", Phineas frustrates Isabella so much with his Oblivious to Love behavior that her head explodes.
-He reacts with horror.
-Of course, she's just so frustrated that she's imagining her head exploding, and Phineas's shout of "Isabella!" was just him trying to get her attention.
+He reacts with a horrified "Isabella!"
+Of course, she's just so frustrated that she's imagining her head exploding, and Phineas's shout was just him trying to get her attention.